btray900/gargoyle/README.md

 # gargoyle

-The swarm is a containerized tool to check the [Openstack Security Guide](https://docs.openstack.org/security-guide/) checklist items in your environment.
+This docker swarm is a containerized tool to check the [Openstack Security Guide](https://docs.openstack.org/security-guide/) checklist items in your environment.
-Each check determines a Pass/Fail result which is streamed to an Elasticsearch cluster for dashboard analysis.
-A reporting component can produce PDF results for management types who love hard-copy.
+Each possible check ends in a Pass/Fail result which is streamed to an Elasticsearch cluster for dashboard analysis.
+A reporting component can produce PDF results for those who love hard copy.

 # Pre-requisites